prove-ai/observability-pipeline/ADVANCED_SETUP_DOCS.md

 • Organizations with standardized Prometheus deployments

 ───────────────────────────────────────────────────────────────────────────────
-PROFILE 3: no-vm (Bring Your Own VictoriaMetrics) ───────────────────────────────────────────────────────────────────────────────
+PROFILE 3: no-vm (Integrate with Existing VictoriaMetrics) ───────────────────────────────────────────────────────────────────────────────

 Use When: You have an existing VictoriaMetrics instance (or other long-term storage) and need Prometheus + Collector.